bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 <!-- type: tab-end -->

-The response provides an `id` for each tax property that is used to get, update, or delete a specific tax property.
+The response provides an `id` for each tax property which you can use to get, update, or delete a specific tax property.

 ### Update tax properties